Guide

 A minimum of two natural persons are required as directors for companies or to be named in respect of a general partner or corporate director.
 There is no requirement for directors to be registered or licensed under the Directors Registration and Licensing Act, as is the case for directors of open-ended funds.

-Private funds are also required to comply with Cayman Islands anti-money laundering legislation and automatic exchange of financial information requirements.
+Private funds are required to comply with Cayman Islands anti-money laundering legislation and automatic exchange of financial information requirements.
+They are also required to comply with regulatory measures in relation to corporate governance, internal controls, calculation of net asset values, segregation of assets, outsourcing, cybersecurity and retention of records.
 For further details of these and other on-going obligations for private funds, please refer to our guide on Continuing obligations for Cayman Islands private funds.

 Exempted limited partnerships